citolen/goproh4/README.md

   * Get camera status
   * Get/Set camera settings
   * Take a picture, video, timelapse...
+  * View live video feed from within your browser
   * Turn ON/OFF the camera
   * List/retrieve information of the files on the camera